Best Voice Assistants for Seniors in 2026 — Tested by Real Seniors

 Price: From $99.99 | Setup difficulty: Easy | Best for: Most seniors

-The Amazon Echo 4th Gen is our top pick for one simple reason: it just works.
-Margaret had it playing her favorite Frank Sinatra playlist within 10 minutes of opening the box — and she'd never set up a smart speaker before.
+The Amazon Echo (4th Gen) is our top pick for one simple reason: it just works.
+Margaret had it playing her favorite Frank Sinatra playlist in 10 minutes.
+She had never set up a smart speaker before.

-Alexa (the voice assistant inside Echo) understands natural speech surprisingly well.
-You don't have to memorize exact commands.
-"Alexa, call my daughter" works just as well as "Alexa, call Susan at 555-0123."
+In addition, Alexa understands natural speech surprisingly well.
+In fact, you don't have to memorize exact commands.
+"Alexa, call my daughter" works just as well as saying the full phone number.

 What We Love